Zbigniew Brzezinski: Academia

-Events in Czechoslovakia further reinforced Brzezinski's criticisms of the right's aggressive stance toward Eastern European governments.
+The Soviet invasion of Czechoslovakia further reinforced Brzezinski's criticisms of the right's aggressive stance toward Eastern European governments.
 His service to the Johnson administration, and his fact-finding trip to Vietnam, made him an enemy of the New Left.

 For the 1968 U.S. presidential campaign, Brzezinski was chairman of the Humphrey's Foreign Policy Task Force.

 Brzezinski called for a pan-European conference, an idea that would eventually find fruition in 1973 as the Conference for Security and Co-operation in Europe.
 Meanwhile, he became a leading critic of both the Nixon-Kissinger détente condominium, as well as George McGovern's pacifism.

 The Trilateral Commission

 In his 1970 piece Between Two Ages: America's Role in the Technetronic Era, Brzezinski argued that a coordinated policy among developed nations was necessary in order to counter global instability erupting from increasing economic inequality.
 Out of this thesis, Brzezinski co-founded the Trilateral Commission with David Rockefeller, serving as director from 1973 to 1976.
 The Trilateral Commission is a group of prominent political and business leaders and academics primarily from the United States, Western Europe and Japan.
 Its purpose was to strengthen relations among the three most industrially advanced regions of the capitalist world.
 In 1974, Brzezinski selected Georgia Governor Jimmy Carter as a member.